sneakymonk3y/foxhound-nsm/README.md

 * power up Pi and see if it works as expected ([see e.g. Further Reading below](#further-reading))

 ## Hints
-* the script isn't meant to be run multiple times on one installation (yet), so to get reliable results you should use a fresh OS SD card (and erase `/nsm` if using PiDrive) when re-running the script
+* the script isn't meant to be run multiple times on one installation (yet), so to get reliable results you should use a fresh OS SD card (and erase `/nsm` if using PiDrive) before re-running the script
-* use cheap micro SD card for OS, e.g. 8 GB ones (get multiple and have one ready with current Raspbian distro)
+* use cheap micro SD cards for OS, e.g. 8 GB ones (get multiple and have one ready with current Raspbian distro)
+* it's normal for the critical stack installation part that it complains about not finding bro binaries; this is taken care of directly after the installation of critical stack within the installation script by setting broctl configs
+* to troubleshoot you may ececute the cron jobs (can be found at the bottom of `/etc/crontab`) manually as root and see if any error occurs
+* email configuration can be found in `/etc/ssmtp/ssmtp.conf` and `/etc/bro/broctl.cfg`
 * use separate file systeem for `/nsm`, e.g. [Western Digital PiDrive Foundation Edition](http://wdlabs.wd.com/category/wd-pidrive/)
   * delete existing partitions
   * create primary partition and label it, e.g. `NSM`